 At Darbuk village near Tangste Valley stands a chain of war memorials in commemoration of the soldiers who lost their lives during the Indo-Chinese war of 1962.
-Some of the historic army bunkers and trenches present here, are still in use.
-Villagers along with their large herds of Pashima sheep and long tailes yaks can be seen in these villages.
+Some of the historic army bunkers and trenches present here are still in use.
+Villagers along with their large herds of Pashima sheep and long tails yaks can be seen in these villages.

 A tourist spot and more:

-It is one of the most beautiful places in India but the serene tranquil Pangong Lake is not just a tourist’s paradise.
+Leh Ladakh is one of the most beautiful places in India but the serene tranquil Pangong Lake is not just a tourist’s paradise.
 It is also a geologist’s domain.
-And also, from the political perspective, this place is a melting pot of confusion and for sure it in no fun for the army in the biting cold to take care of the strategic landscape.
+And also, from the political perspective, this place is a melting pot of confusion and for sure it is no fun for the army in the biting cold to take care of the strategic landscape.
 Explore Ladakh packages on our platform for an incredible experience.

 Vegetation and wildlife near the lake: